-A elastOS DApp store server is available to host your dApps and make them downloadable through the store DApp by all elastOS users.
+A elastOS dApp store server is available to host your capsules and make them downloadable through the store capsule by all elastOS users.

-The first time a dApp is published, or randomly after that, there is a manual review process from the Elastos team members, so your DApp won’t appear in the store dApp right after publishing it.
+The first time a capsule is published, or randomly after that, there is a manual review process from the Elastos team members, so your capsule won’t appear in the store capsule right after publishing it.
 Application updates are faster.

 Note that this centralized process will change in the future and will be replaced with a decentralized community-based model.

-Publishing your dApp requires to sign it using an Elastos DID.
+Publishing your capsule requires to sign it using an Elastos DID.
 The Trinity CLI lets you create a DID this way:

 $ trinity-cli did create

 Save your DID string and mnemonics in a safe place.
-You will need to use them to publish your DApp, now but also every time you want to publish an updated version.
+You will need to use them to publish your capsule, now but also every time you want to publish an updated version.

 You finally have to wait a few minutes for the transaction to be validated by the blockchain (first time only).
 After that, you will be able to upload your application.
-Awaiting your DID to be available on chain is required as the DApp store server looks for it while validating your published DApp.
+Awaiting your DID to be available on chain is required as the capsule store server looks for it while validating your published capsule.

 Make sure to not store the created DID storage folder (in your current folder) to your GIT repository.